fm4stats/statwhy/README.md

 │   └ ...
 ├ doc
 │ └ Statwhy_User_Documentation.pdf user documentation of statwhy
-├ examples                         codes for replicating the results │ └ mlw                            examples not explained in this file └ ...
+├ examples                         example codes for replicating the results │ ├ mlw                            WhyML codes not explained in this file │ └ executable_examples            OCaml codes executable using pyml and scipy └ ...
 ```